Reionization and the ISM/Stellar Origins with JWST and ALMA (RIOJA): The core of the highest redshift galaxy overdensity at $z = 7.88$ confirmed by NIRSpec/JWST: Abstract

 \section{Abstract}

-The proto-clusters in the epoch of reionization, traced by galaxies overdensity regions, are ideal laboratories to study the process of stellar assembly and cosmic reionization.
-We present the spectroscopic confirmation of the core of the most distant proto-cluster at $z = 7.88$, A2744-z7p9OD, with the {\it James Webb Space Telescope} NIRSpec integral field unit spectroscopy.
-The core region includes as many as 4 galaxies detected in \Oiii\ 4960 \AA\ and 5008 \AA\ in a small area of $\sim 3\arcsec \times 3\arcsec$, corresponding to $\sim$ 11 kpc $\times$ 11 kpc.
-Three member galaxies are also tentatively detected in dust continuum in ALMA Band 6, which is consistent with their red ultraviolet continuum slopes, $\beta \sim -1.3$.
+The protoclusters in the epoch of reionization, traced by galaxies overdensity regions, are ideal laboratories for studying the process of stellar assembly and cosmic reionization.
+We present the spectroscopic confirmation of the core of the most distant protocluster at $z = 7.88$, A2744-z7p9OD, with the {\it James Webb Space Telescope} NIRSpec integral field unit spectroscopy.
+The core region includes as many as 4 galaxies detected in \Oiii\ 4960 \AA\ and 5008 \AA\ in a small area of $\sim 3\arcsec \times 3\arcsec$, corresponding to $\sim$ 11 kpc $\times$ 11 kpc, after the lensing magnification correction.
+Three member galaxies are also tentatively detected in dust continuum in Atacama Large Millimeter/submillimeter Array Band 6, which is consistent with their red ultraviolet continuum slopes, $\beta \sim -1.3$.
 The member galaxies have stellar masses in the range of log($M_{*}/M_{\rm \odot}$) $\sim 7.6-9.2$ and star formation rates of $\sim 3-50$ $M_{\rm \odot}$ yr$^{-1}$, showing a diversity in their properties.
 FirstLight cosmological simulations reproduce the physical properties of the member galaxies including the stellar mass, \Oiii\ luminosity, and dust-to-stellar mass ratio, and predict that the member galaxies are on the verge of merging in a few to several tens Myr to become a large galaxy with $M_{\rm *}\sim 6\times10^{9} M_{\rm \odot}$.
 The presence of a multiple merger and evolved galaxies in the core region of A2744-z7p9OD indicates that environmental effects are already at work 650 Myr after the Big Bang.

 \keywords{High-redshift galaxies(734) --- Galaxy formation (595) --- Galaxy evolution (594) --- Gravitational lensing(670)}